What is severance?

 Generally, the only plus to a lump sum severance is, perhaps, potential tax savings, which is not something lawyers should be advising on, so we won’t comment on that.
 Speak to your accountant before making the decision to take a lump sum or not.

-Contact Dutton Employment Law to review your severance rights today in a free consultation.
+Contact Dutton Employment Law to review your severance rights today in a free consultation or fill out the form below for a callback.
 We are an employment law group focusing on severance packages.
 We are located in downtown Toronto, but we serve all of Ontario.